kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 appear on the command line, in any order.

 - `--openshift $bool`, saying whether the hosting cluster is an OpenShift cluster.
-If so then a Route will be created to the kcp server; otherwise, an Ingress object will direct incoming TLS connections to the space provider's server.
+If so then a Route will be created to the space provider server; otherwise, an Ingress object will direct incoming TLS connections to the space provider's server.
 The default is `false`.
 - `--external-endpoint $domain_name:$port`, saying how the space provider's server